Bachelor of Science

 This program provides a unique opportunity to assist present or future teachers of young children to use child development knowledge within the childcare, preschool and primary schools.
 This includes practical field experience, which will enhance their professional practice and gain competence in working with Infants through 8 years old and their families.

-The Electrical Engineering program is designed to prepare students to design and imporve electrical, elctronic, and computer systems.
-The program of study combines practical exposure to the most modern technologies available with a theoretical foundation that empowers students to master future changes and innovations as technologies continue to evolve at an astonishing pace.
+The electrical engineering program is designed to prepare students to design and improve electrical, electronic and computer systems.
+The program combines practical exposure to the most modern technologies available with a theoretical foundation that empowers students to master future changes and innovations.

 Industrial Engineering Mission Statement